 In this chapter we describe the classical process of adding points at infinity to an affine plane or a 3-dimensional affine space.
-The objects obtained in this manner are called projective planes or projective spaces, and predictably they are one of the main objects of attention in projective geometry.
+The objects obtained in this manner are called projective planes or projective spaces, and predictably they are some of the main objects studied studied in projective geometry.